Gui-Yom/ktor-graphql/README.md

 ## Features

-A ready to configure graphql engine based on graphql-kotlin
+A ready to configure graphql engine based on graphql-kotlin.
+It uses kotlinx-serialization exclusively :D.

 ### GraphQL ktor feature

 Exposes the graphql engine as a feature to your application.
 Automatically configures a graphql http endpoint based on the specified configuration.
 Can also add a graphql over websocket endpoint.

-### Subobjectives

-Replace jackson with kotlinx-serialization

 ## Examples

-Example usage :
+Example usage (query/mutation operations, standard http methods only) :

 ```kotlin
 install(GraphQLEngine) {